top of page

 • Hybrid Program- Hybrid students get all their lessons at school (3 days a week) and do their school work at home (2 days a week).
 The Hybrid program is still a 5 day school with 3 school days on campus and 2 school days at home.
 Thus, students in the Hybrid program must demonstrate high levels of independence as they are responsible for getting all the work done on their "home days."
 Hybrid student tuition covers all textbooks, access to OCA's Computer Lab, a school T-shirt, and any local field trips taken.

 What are the hours for Middle School?
-The school day runs from 8:15 AM-3:10 PM for Hybrid and Full Time Students.
-Homeschool Connections Students sign up for classes at various times according to when each class is offered.
+The school day generally runs from 8:15 AM-3:10 PM for all Middle School students.

 Will 8th grade students be able to receive High School Credit for select courses?
 Yes!
 The course catalog details which courses students may receive High School credit for, providing students are showing academic, social, and emotional readiness for those courses.